-- Area 1 at the east of the project site ranges from 920 to 1,160 amsl. - Area 2, just north of Area 1, ranges from 820 to 1,020 feet amsl. - Area 3 at the west end of the project site ranges from 660 to 700 feet above amsl. - Area 4A in the center of the project site ranges from 720 to 920 feet above amsl. - Area 4B encompassing the north and east of the project site ranges from 720 to 1,000 feet amsl. - Area 5 in the south end of the project site 520 to 600 feet amsl ground leveling will be required for the project substation, HECO switchyard, BESS area, equipment, driveways, and array areas that exceed maximum slope requirements.
+The site will be cleared and grubbed prior to the placement of the PV panels, equipment, and facilities.
+The improvements proposed under this project will disturb the 620-acre project site.
+Grading and ground leveling will be required for the project substation, HECO switchyard, BESS area, equipment, driveways, and array areas that exceed maximum slope requirements.
 Although grading is expected throughout the site to remove local undulations in topography, overall drainage patterns will not be altered.
 The layout of the solar equipment will follow the natural terrain of the land.
 Best Management Practices (BMPs) will be implemented pursuant to the required Grading Permit to mitigate potential impacts of soil erosion and fugitive dust during grading or excavation.
 Construction work will be performed in accordance with the federal, state, and City and County of Honolulu-approved design standards and all disturbed areas will be permanently stabilized.